examdawn/content/NEP2020/2024/BCA/3rdsem/cs/important/ImpIA2.md

 [Official Microsoft Docs](https://learn.microsoft.com/en-us/dotnet/visual-basic/language-reference/statements/if-then-else-statement)
 ### Q2.
 What is the purpose of Time control?
 The timer control is a looping control used to repeat any task in a given time interval.
-- It is an important control used in Client-side and Server-side programming, also in Windows Services.
+It is an important control used in Client-side and Server-side programming, also in Windows Services.
+It is used to execute an application after a specific amount of time.
+Once the timer is enabled, it generates a tick event handler to perform any defined task in its time interval property. [[1](https://www.javatpoint.com/vb-net-timer-control)]

 [Javatpoint](https://www.javatpoint.com/vb-net-timer-control)
 ### Q3.
 What is the use of Track bar control in VB.NET?